MAKENTNU/web/CONTRIBUTING.md

 #### Links missing `target="_blank"`
 `<a>` tags leading the user away from the "flow" of the current page, should always have its `target` attribute set to `"_blank"`.
+This will make the link open in a new tab when clicked.

 ### For each HTML attribute